jaymanu79/Vestax_VCI-380_Mixxx_Mapping/README.md

 Get sure that <kbd>TOUCH SENSOR ADJ</kbd> knobs on the front panel are correctly set, or the tracks will refuse to play if Mixxx thinks that a platter is touched!
 The wheels must turn red when touched, and only then.
 * With <kbd>SHIFT</kbd>, the scratching will be accelerated to 10X speed for fast seeking
 * Turn wheels without touching the sensitive part to make temporary rate adjustments (jog)
+* Turn wheels without touching and with <kbd>SHIFT</kbd> pressed to perform beatjumps
 * The LED rings are simulating a vinyl record spin.

 ## <kbd>SYNC</kbd> / <kbd>CUE</kbd> / <kbd>>||</kbd>